godotengine/godot-docs/classes/class_node.rst

 - :ref:`int<class_int>` **get_position_in_parent** **(** **)** const

-Returns the order in the node tree branch, i.e. if called by the first child Node, return 0.
+Returns the node's order in the scene tree branch.
+For example, if called on the first child node the position is ``0``.

 .. _class_Node_get_process_delta_time:

 - :ref:`float<class_float>` **get_process_delta_time** **(** **)** const

 Returns the time elapsed (in seconds) since the last process callback.
-This is almost always different each time.
+This value may vary from frame to frame.

 .. _class_Node_get_scene_instance_load_placeholder: